hyperledger/indy-besu/indy-besu/docs/design/endorsement.md

     * Step 2: Checks the validity of the provided signature against identity passed as the parameter `ecrecover(...);`
         * `ecrecover` returns an account signed the message

+> Should we add and use some nonce to prevent reply attack?

 #### Contracts

 ```